melissa-sa/melissa/README.md

 #### Augmenting the Simulation Code

-From the point of view of Melissa, a simulation manages the state of a **fixed** grid over time.
-Each grid point can be associated with multiple kinds of values (e.g., energy, temperature, or pressure).
+From the point of view of Melissa, a simulation manages the state of one or more fields or quantities (e.g., energy, temperature, or pressure).
+Each field or quantity can have its own mesh but these meshes must be **fixed**.
 For each kind of value to be analyzed by Melissa, the simulation must call
 ```c
 #include <melissa/api.h>
 melissa_init("value-kind", grid_size, mpi_communicator);